komps100/NostalgiaBoxConnect/README.md

    - Press Stream Deck button
    - App automatically switches and captures each input
    - All images saved in a timestamped folder

+4. **Remote Shutdown** (NEW in v1.7.0):
+   - Create Stream Deck button with "Send TCP" action
+   - Enter command: `SHUTDOWN72842069`
+   - Press button to close all apps and shut down Mac
+   - Useful for end-of-show automated shutdown

 ## Usage Tips